Trentino Booking Booking

 Suggestions

-Once you’ve parked your car, before you set off, take a photo of Val Valorz, with its characteristic Alpine farms or masi and, in the distance, its frozen waterfalls.
+After parking the car, before starting the hike, take a photo of the Val Valorz, with its typical alpine masi and, in the distance, its frozen waterfalls.

 Safety information

-• make sure you are well informed about the route and conditions before setting out.
-You can do this by contacting your nearest information office;
+• get well informed about the route and its conditions before you leave.
+You can do this by contacting the nearest tourist information office;

-• the day before your excursion, check the weather forecast and the avalanche bulletin
+• the day before the hike, check the weather and the level of avalanche danger;

-• if you expect to reach an alpine dairy or mountain refuge, make sure that this will be open and, if you intend to stop to eat or sleep, call beforehand to book;
+• if you plan to reach a mountain hut or refuge, make sure they are open and if you intend to stop for food or overnight, call them in advance to book;

-• if you do not feel well before you set off, postpone the excursion until you feel better;
+• before leaving, if you don't feel well, postpone the outing until you feel better;

-• never leave litter in the mountains and, if possible, avoid leaving your rubbish at mountain refuges or malgas that you visit;
+• never leave waste in high altitude and, if possible, avoid leaving it at the huts or shelters you visit;

-• if you spot wild animals along the way, we invite you to not go too near, not shout and to keep your dog on a lead, to stop it instinctively chasing and scaring the animal.
+• if you notice wild animals on the path, we invite you not to approach them, not to shout, and keep your dog on a leash to prevent it from chasing or scaring them out of instinct.

 Starting point